PieFlavr/CPE471-Project-3/README.md

 ## Configuration

-The main configuration settings for the Grid World environment and reinforcement learning algorithms can be found in the `main` function.
-Below is a list of settings that you can customize:

-You can modify these settings in the `main` function to suit your specific requirements.
-In future projects, the hope is to be able to read a JSON file with all these settings in one place as opposed to modifying the code itself.
+The main configuration settings for the Grid World environment and reinforcement learning algorithms can be found in the `main` function, namely as the `CONSTANT HYPERPARAMETERS`.
+You can modify these settings which are found in the `main` function to suit your specific requirements.